DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-24-adding-and-editing-organisations.md

 - provider name
 - UK provider reference number (UKPRN)
-- is the organisation an accredited provider?
+- ’Is the organisation an accredited provider?’
 - accredited provider ID - if the organisation is an accredited provider
 - provider type
 - unique reference number (URN) - if the provider is a school
 - email address
 - telephone number
 - website
-- address - address lines 1 to 3, town or city, county and postcode
+- address - lines 1 to 3, town or city, county and postcode

 Users cannot edit the provider code as this affects other services, for example, Apply for teacher training (Apply).